 Throughout my graduate training, I have gained substantial experience teaching, mentoring, and supporting diverse groups of students.
-At George Washington University, I have twice taught the Political Science Department's undergraduate "Nationalism" course.
+At George Washington University, I have twice taught the Political Science Department's undergraduate "Nationalism" course, for which I won the "Best Independent Instructor in Political Science Award" for the 2018-2019 academic year.
 I have also served as a teaching assistant for "Introduction to Comparative Politics," a frequent guest lecturer at GW and other institutions, and an official mentor in several department programs.

 Instructor, George Washington University: PSC 2338-20: Nationalism (Summer 2019) PSC 2338-20: Nationalism (Summer 2018)

 Instructor for advanced undergraduate Political Science/ International Affairs course

 Teaching Assistant, George Washington University: PSC 1001: Introduction to Comparative Politics with Professor Bruce Dickson (Spring 2014)

 Responsible for three sections of 20 students each; guest lecture on “Islam and Politics”

 PSC 2338: Nationalism and Nation-Building with Professor Harris Mylonas (Fall 2013)

 Grader responsible for advanced undergraduate Political Science lecture course of 100 students; guest lectures on “Multiculturalism” and “Gender Ironies of Nationalism”